christophe-pouzat/LASCON2016/README.md

 # LASCON2016
-Material associated to C Pouzat's lectures at LASCON 2016
+Material, `Python scripts` and `Jupyter notebooks` associated to C Pouzat's lectures at LASCON 2016.